simrb/morp/README.md

-	offering a space to store the information of module
+Offering a space to store the information of module